Fescron/ubuntu/4-ubuntu-tweaks.md

 sudo swapon /swapfile
 ```

 Make `.sh` files excecutable by nautilus on double click
 ```
 apt install dconf-editor
-dfconf-editor 	# org > gnome > nautilus > preferences
-				# click on executable-text-activation
-				# disable "use default value" and select from dropdown "launch" or "ask"
+dfconf-editor
 ```
+1) Go to `org > gnome > nautilus > preferences`
+2) Click on executable-text-activation
+3) Disable "use default value" and select from dropdown "launch" or "ask"

 Fix unusable USB to serial converters
 ```